Spurn: The new Spurn Lighthouse

 The 1895 lighthouse is a round brick tower, 128 ft high, painted black and white.
 It was designed by Thomas Matthews.
 The lantern contained a very large revolving hyper-radiant optic by Chance Brothers & Co.
 Its white light had a range of 17 nmi and displayed a flash once every 20 seconds.
 In addition there were separate sector lights, two of which marked particular shoals or sandbanks, while another indicated the main channel along the Humber.
-Initially oil-lit, the lighthouse was converted to electricity in 1941 to enable the light to be lit briefly (as and when requested by allied ships and convoys) and then extinguished.
+Initially oil-lit, the lighthouse was converted to electricity in 1941 to enable the light to be lit briefly (as and when requested by allied ships and convoys) and then extinguished; power was drawn from nearby generators maintained by the military garrison.

 Then, in 1957, the lighthouse was converted to acetylene gas operation.
 A new, smaller, gas-driven revolving optic was installed, which flashed once every fifteen seconds; and the subsidiary lights were provided with occulting mechanisms, also gas-driven.
 The new systems were automated; the keepers therefore moved out and their cottages were demolished.

-Decommissioning

-Due to improvements in navigation, the light was discontinued in 1985.
-The main optic was removed the following year; (the combined acetylene lamp and gas-powered optic were subsequently put on display, first in the Trinity House National Lighthouse Museum, then in the National Maritime Museum Cornwall).
-Since then, the lighthouse has remained empty.
+Due to improvements in navigation, the light was discontinued in 1985; the main optic was removed the following year.
+The combined acetylene lamp and gas-powered optic were subsequently put on display, first in the Trinity House National Lighthouse Museum, then (for a time) in the National Maritime Museum Cornwall.

-Restoration

-In 2013, however, Yorkshire Wildlife Trust was awarded a £470,500 grant to restore the lighthouse with a view to its being reopened as a visitor centre.
-This was scheduled to take place in 2015, with work starting in April 2015.
-The work was completed in March 2016, and opened to the public for the Easter weekend.
+After 1986 the lighthouse remained empty; but in 2013, Yorkshire Wildlife Trust was awarded a £470,500 grant to restore the lighthouse with a view to its being reopened as a visitor centre.
+Work began in 2015; it was completed in March the following year, and opened to the public for the Easter weekend.